Triangulated categories of relative 1-motives

-By \cite[Exp XIII, Thm 5.1]{SGA6}, the abelian group $\NS(X_{\bar{\eta}})$ is finitely generated.
-It comes with a continuous action of the Galois group $\Gal(\bar{\eta}/\eta)$ (which thus factors through a finite quotient).
-The $\ell$-adic first Chern class yield a Galois-equivariant morphism $c_1:\NS(X_{\bar{\eta}})\ra H^2(X_{\bar{\eta}},\BQ_l(1))$ which is injective after tensoring by $\BQ_l$, hence also injective after tensoring by $\BQ$.
+\begin{proof} The $\ell$-adic first Chern class yields a Galois-equivariant morphism $c_1:\NS(X_{\bar{\eta}})\ra H^2(X_{\bar{\eta}},\BQ_l(1))$.
+The kernel of this morphism consists, by definition, of those classes which are homologically trivial, hence in particular numerically trivial.
+By \cite{Matsusaka}, numerical equivalence coincides with algebraic equivalence up to torsion for divisors on smooth projective varieties over an algebraically closed field, hence the map is injective after tensoring with $\BQ$.
 Moreover, since $f$ is smooth and projective, the proper and smooth base change theorems for $\ell$-adic cohomology imply that, for any codimension 1 point $s\in S$, the Galois representation on $H^2(X_{\bar{\eta}},\BQ_l(1))$ is unramified at $s$.
-By the commutative diagram \cite[Exp X, 7.13.10]{SGA6}, this implies that $\NS(X_{\bar{\eta}})_\BQ$ is also unramified at $s$.
-Since $S$ is regular, this equips $\NS(X_{\bar{\eta}})_\BQ$ with an action of the \'etale fundamental group of $S$ at $\bar{\eta}$, which is none other than the unramified quotient of $\Gal(\bar{\eta}/\eta)$ \cite[Proposition~8.2]{SGA1}.
-This implies that $\NS(X_{\bar{\eta}})_\BQ$ can be identified with the geometric generic fiber of a locally constant constructible \'etale sheaf of $\BQ$-vector spaces $\mathcal{N}_{X/S}$, the \emph{Neron-Severi lattice} of $X$ over $S$.
+By \cite[Exp X, 7.13.10]{SGA6}, the construction of $c_1$ commutes with specialisation; this implies that $\NS(X_{\bar{\eta}})\otimes\BQ$ is also unramified at $s$.